mpdf/mpdf.github.io/fonts-languages/choosing-a-configuration-v5-x.md

  or  <a href="{{ "/reference/codepages-glyphs/zapfdingbats-adobe.html" | prepend: site.baseurl }}">Dingbats</a>
  codepages (suitable for most Western European languages).

-To use core fonts only, use 'c' for the initial parameter:
+To use core fonts only, use `c` for the initial parameter:

 {% highlight php %}
 <?php